frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 The washing machine is a closed, openable and enterable container.
 The washing machine is in the basement.
 The dryer is a closed, openable and enterable container.
 The dryer is in the basement.
 The powdered detergent is a thing in the washing machine.
 The description is "This is really a box of baking powder!"
-The baking powder is a thing.
+The baking powder is an edible thing.
 The description is "One of the ingredients needed to make the cake."
 A pile of clothes is a thing inside the dryer.
 Understand "clothes" as pile of clothes.
 A table is a supporter in the basement.